 Are you a Massachusetts restaurant, hotel, or similar business?
 Are your employees paid tips?
-Avoid the mistakes made by a local Cohasset inn and restaurant when paying wages to Massachusetts tipped employees!
+Avoid the mistakes made by a small Cohasset inn and restaurant when paying wages to Massachusetts tipped employees!
 Otherwise significant fines may be assessed by the Massachusetts Attorney General or your employees may bring a Wage Act lawsuit.

 Red Lion Inn

 The Office of the Massachusetts Attorney General Maura Healey (“Attorney General ”) recently investigated a local Cohasset inn, restaurant, and banquet facility, Cohasset Sarro, Inc. d/b/a the Red Lion Inn (“Red Lion Inn”) for possible wage law violations.
 The investigation was sparked by employee complaints about improper tip allocations, paychecks that were short, and company pay records that were incomplete or confusing.

 The Attorney General’s investigation revealed that the Red Lion Inn allegedly failed to keep accurate time-keeping records or include tips paid to employees in its payroll records.
 Based on Red Lion Inn’s records, however, the Attorney General determined that the Red Lion Inn had not paid employees all of their wages or the correct minimum wage service rate for tipped employees.

 As a result, the Attorney issued four (4) citations totaling $22,837 in penalties to the Red Lion Inn:

 - Failure to Pay Wages in a Timely Manner